essamsyr94/The-Chocolate-Shop/README.md

 - The triggers that are happening on these pages and can generate data that can be collected to indicate certain information
 - The tools used to collect the data
 - The data being collected and how can it be useful to us
+- What Data needs to be sent to the tools used

 This Measurement plan is supoosed to give us a full picture of the whole process of data collection for specific key information that can measure the perofimance of the website, highlight porblems, and work on imrpovements.